 Here’s a brief overview of how to file a car insurance claim and how the claims process works:

-• Contact your insurance company to open your claim.
+• Contact your insurance company as soon as possible to open your claim.

 • Provide the information and documents the insurance company requests.